neuroscales/nifti-zarr/README.md

 at large scales as
 1. They often do not store data at multiple resolutions;
 2. They do not offer efficient parallel access to data chunks.
+3. They do not efficiently compress 3D raster data

 These limits are very clear when it comes to visualizing very large data volumes, which cannot be loaded in full in memory.
 In this context, it is